 On the Drafts page, you can upload your images, write your captions, tag locations and people, select hashtags, and more.
 There are 4 areas that you'll want to notice on the drafts page:

-- The +Create New Post button is where you'll click to upload images to Tailwind as drafts.
+The Upload Photo/Video button is where you'll click to upload images to Tailwind as drafts.

-- The draft editor area, where you can crop your images, write captions, choose hashtags, and more.
-You can also set scheduled times in this area and schedule Posts by clicking the green Add to Queue button.
+The draft editor area, where you can crop your images, write captions, choose hashtags, and more.

-- Your Schedule and 9-grid preview.
-The Your Schedule area shows your publishing time slots for each day.
+Your 9-grid preview.
+This area shows your publishing time slots for each day.
 Drafts appear as previews in your schedule slightly grey, and will show in full color when they've been scheduled.
 Scheduled posts can be dragged and dropped to rearrange their publishing order.
 The 9-grid preview shows you what your Instagram grid will look like when all of the drafts and scheduled images have been published.

 Uploading your First Images

-To get started, simply click on the +Create New Posts button or Upload Photos/Videos button.
+To get started, simply click on the Upload Photos/Videos button.
 From here, you can select images and/or videos from your computer folder system.
 You can also just drag and drop them onto your Drafts page!
 Once they’ve uploaded, they will appear in the Drafts section ready to be edited.

 Note: Uploading video is only available for accounts with Auto Post enabled.
 Learn more about enabling Auto Post here.

-As you add images/videos to your Drafts page, you’ll notice on the right side that both the visual schedule and 9-grid preview will populate with them.
+As you add images/videos to your Drafts page, you’ll notice on the right side that the 9-grid preview will populate with them.
 This helps to give you a picture of how the drafts will fit in with the rest of your content, either scheduled or previously posted (you can tell which Posts are drafts by their lighter color).